 Whether you are doing an in-person or virtual workshop, select a DATE and TIME that you think will be convenient for your target audience.
-What day of the week and time of the day will work best for you and for those attending?
-Make sure to schedule enough time.
 Depending on the needs of your group, you may want to do a short workshop (single half-day event), a slightly longer workshop (two half-day sessions), or an open-ended process that meets regularly over a longer time frame.
 To help, we have provided some sample agenda options for you (see the Resources, Forms & Templates Section).

 If you are doing an in-person workshop, remember to book your VENUE before inviting people.
 There are many great choices that you can usually use for free: a room at a community center, a local library, a place of worship or a private home.
-Pick a space that has tables and chairs and will accommodate the number of participants comfortably.
-Will people be able to find the location and the room easily?
-Is there anything you need to know ahead of time about when and how you can access the space for setup, how to operate the lights, the heating/cooling settings in the room, etc.?
+Again, you can make it as formal or informal as you would like, but be sure to pick a space that:

+- Has enough table space and chairs to accommodate your participants comfortably - Is in an easy-to-find location with a room that is accessible for mobility impairments - Has other elements you will need: sufficient lighting, outlets, accessible bathrooms, etc.

-It is usually a good idea to include the venue address in the workshop invitation or publicity materials.
+It is a good idea to include the venue name in the workshop invitation or publicity materials.
 Once people have registered, you can supply them with more detailed DIRECTIONS.
 On the day of your event, you may also want to post signs directing people to the space.

 PUBLICIZE your workshop.
-Are you sending invitations to a specific group or opening the workshop up more broadly?
-You can reach people through email listservs (say for a neighborhood or community group) or online through social media like Facebook.
+Are you sending invitations to a specific group or opening the workshop up to the public?
+You can reach people through email listservs (such as for a neighborhood or community group) or online through social media.
 You can also use the sample flyer we have provided in the resources section to advertise the workshop, either as a physical flyer or as an attachment to an email.
 An editable version of this flyer can also be found on the website: www.nrvaoa.org (see the Resources, Forms & Templates Section).

 Always give at least four weeks of lead time when putting out the invitation to PARTICIPANTS.
 You want people to have a chance to check their calendars and make the commitment to attend.
-You will want to limit the workshop to less than 25 people, so we recommend that you ask people to register.
+You will want to limit the workshop to 25 people or fewer, so we recommend that you ask people to register.
 It's also usually helpful to send out a REMINDER to participants a day or two ahead of your event.